26hzhang/CoTeaching/README.md

 > The model structure and parameters setting of TensorFlow version are the same as those of PyTorch version (almost), but I am not sure why the performance of TensorFlow version is generally better than the PyTorch version, maybe the internal implementation of some functions are different between these two frameworks?
+Or, I made some unseen errors?